Roane County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day timeframe, your driver's license will be automatically suspended.
-You will lose your driving privileges and will have to navigate the reinstatement process after the suspension period.
-Don't let this happen!
+• What Happens If You Miss the Deadline: Missing the 15-day deadline has severe consequences.
+If you fail to request an ALR hearing within this timeframe, your license will be automatically suspended, and you will lose your opportunity to challenge the suspension administratively.
+This automatic suspension occurs regardless of the outcome of your criminal case.

 Automatic License Suspension